 The purpose of this article is to provide users with all basic knowledge necessary to implement and use the Booxi booking button in an HTML environment.

-This article will cover the basics of HTML, discuss what elements and tags are used in the integration process, and how to integrate a basic button in an HTML document.
+This article will cover the basics of HTML, discuss what elements and tags are used in the implementation process, and how to implement a basic button in an HTML document.

 Thenm features and properties will be presented and explained with the use of practical examples and user-cases.
 Finally, the article will conclude with how to implement and use google analytics efficiently.